Five children injured after tree falls in public park

 “Two children were transported by road to Southend University Hospital.
 A further three children were later transported by road to the same hospital with minor injuries.”

-Footage showed an increased police presence around the perimeter of the park as cars dro
+Footage showed an increased police presence around the perimeter of the park and an air ambulance on the grounds.

+Adam Hutchins, 47, told EssexLive: “I heard there were kids playing on the tree.
+They heard a big crack.
+It must have pretty loud.
+They went running over and there were kids underneath the tree.

+“All the cricket guys ran over and tried to loft the tree up.
+I think it’s one of the oldest trees.
+It had metal stands propping it up.”

 David Burton-Sampson, Labour MP for Southend West and Leigh, said: “I am hearing about a worrying incident in Chalkwell Park and I’m awaiting further details.
 In the meantime please avoid speculation until full details are released.